KQM-git/TCL/combat-mechanics/elemental-effects/transformative-reactions.md

 * Picking up multiple crystals refreshes the duration of the shield and its element type.
 * Crystals will always spawn in front of the enemy when possible.

 Crystallize has a global reaction specific ICD of 1.0 second, where any specific enemy Crystallized by any character is then immune to Crystallize by any character for 1.0 second.
-They still suffer gauge reduction, but no additional shard of the given element will be created.
+This cooldown prevents further crystals to appear and any gauge consumption that would otherwise occur.

 ## Burning